narcatix/pa-editor-tutorial/videos/script.md

 ##### Getting Help
 Lastly, I just want to say that if you find any of this very difficult—don't worry.
 Level creation has a bit of a learning curve and you're right at the beginning, so if you keep going, you will quickly get over the initial struggle.
 You can also ask for help in the comments, Steam Discussion forums, or in the official Project Arrhythmia Discord server, people will gladly help you there.

-## §4 📦 Objects
+## §4 📦 Gameplay Objects
-Objects are the most essential part of the gameplay and decorations of a level.
-They appear as a shape and an be animated.
+Now that you know how to navigate the editor, let's begin creating something more interesting.
+And to do that we will start with a gameplay object, because they're the most essential part of the gameplay and decorations of any level.
+As you already know, they appear as a shape and can be animated.

 I'll create a new object by clicking on the "Object" button on the control bar.
-I can also create one from the presets if I use the Object control bar popup.
+I could also create one from presets available in the little pop-up, but I never find myself actually using it.
-As you can see I now have an object placed on the timeline, represented by a rectangle.
-Its horizontal position indicates when the object starts and stops, which means that if I move the blue timeline scrubber to overlap with the rectangle you'll se it on the preview.
-I can click and drag the rectangle around the timeline and it will change its start time.

-If I want to edit the object (i.e. change its shape, when it starts and ends, its transformation and colour) I'd have to select it by either clicking on it on the timeline, or in the preview.
+If I want to edit the object, I'd have to select it by either clicking on it on the timeline, or in the preview.
 When I have an object selected you'll see the Object Properties panel show up to the right of the preview
 Objects have these properties that I can edit:
 * Name — A name, which is just to help me keep track of the object on the timeline.
 I can call this one 'Hello PA', and you will see this object's name update there.
 * Colour coding — Six toggles that also help identify objects on the timeline by changing how they appear there.
 Having multiple of them toggled will mix the colour.
 I can toggle the Blue and Red empty toggles and you will see the rectangle on the timeline is now purple.